No matter the season, there are dozens of things to do in Big Sky to keep you busy.

 The Gallatin River is famous for whitewater and big rapids.
 Booking a tour makes it easy and offers you plenty of trip options including half-day and full-day floats.

-From personal experience, you can’t go wrong with this local guiding company as they provide a top-class experience with talented guides and impressive water.
+From personal experience, I know that you can’t go wrong with this local guiding company as they provide a top-class experience with talented guides and impressive water.

 6. Solace Spa and Salon

 It’s pretty easy to feel relaxed when you’re surrounded by mountain peaks and a vast blue sky, but if you’re looking for some self-care to add to the scenery, visit Solace Spa and Salon.

 Solace Spa and Salon offers a tranquil and rejuvenating experience tailored to your needs.
 I enjoy their expert body treatments, massages, and facials.
 You can book one of their many spa experiences by calling the number found on their website.

 Spending an afternoon at the spa is the perfect thing to do with your friends to get away from the stresses of life, or it’s a romantic choice for couples.
 I also like to go after a long day of skiing or mountain biking.

 Ziplining in Big Sky is definitely one of the top adventures you can have, and this super-highly-rated ziplining experience has safety in mind.

 You can scream and laugh as you zip over the Gallatin River knowing that you’re in good hands.
 The tour lasts around 2 hours and costs around $90.

 The ziplining spot is between Bozeman and Big Sky and the sky bridges and platforms are about 55 ft in the air.
 I’ve tried ziplining in many places, and this one was by far my favorite.

 Snowshoeing is one of the many fun winter activities in Big Sky.
 It’s also a good choice for people who don’t know how to ski or snowboard but still want to enjoy the outdoors.